 If you've never tried savory oatmeal, then start here.
-Chicken broth, egg and a few Asian flourishes work together so nicely, you may permanently expel cinnamon and raisins from your morning bowl.
-The cream cheese pepper sauce, made from low-fat cream cheese and a hot-pepper paste (such as Korean gochujang) is the best part of this protein-packed meal.
+Chicken broth, fried egg and sesame work together so nicely, you may permanently expel cinnamon and raisins from your morning bowl.
+The cream cheese mixed with chile paste (such as Korean gochujang) is the best part of this protein-packed meal.

 Swirl the sesame seeds in a small nonstick skillet over medium heat until they begin to brown and toast, 3 to 4 minutes.
 Transfer to a small bowl; set aside.

-Stir together the cream cheese, hot-pepper paste and 1 tablespoon water with a rubber spatula in another small bowl until combined.
+Stir together the cream cheese, chile paste and 1 tablespoon water with a rubber spatula in another small bowl until combined.
 Refrigerate until ready to use.

 Bring the chicken broth, oats, 1 cup water and a pinch of salt, if using, to a simmer in a small saucepan over medium-high heat and cook, stirring frequently, until the oats soften and breakdown and the mixture is the consistency of a loose porridge, 15 to 20 minutes.
 Pour into a cereal bowl, cover and keep warm.